freedomofpress/securedrop/docs/network_firewall.rst

 If you see that an update is available, we recommend installing it.
 Most of these updates are for minor bugfixes, but occasionally they can contain important security fixes.
-You should keep appraised of updates yourself by checking the `pfSense Blog posts with the "releases" tag <https://www.netgate.com/blog/category.html#releases>`__.
+You should keep apprised of updates yourself by checking the `pfSense Blog posts with the "releases" tag <https://www.netgate.com/blog/category.html#releases>`__.